 WHY FRESH FRUIT IS A SUITABLE DESSERT

-There is a difference between using fresh fruit in dessert and using dried fruit in the dessert.
+There is a difference between using fresh fruit in dessert and using dried fruit in dessert.
 That difference is loads of sugar.
 And while dried figs are a delicious choice, they are too high in sugar for daily consumption and weight loss.

 HOW TO USE FRESH FIGS

 Fresh figs are also delicious, like the ones I made here.
 But once you freeze them, It's another dimension of the divine!
 And then dipped in chocolate?
 OMG, it's a love affair!
 And you can't just eat one.
 Like potato chips, no one ever said I just had one potato chip.
 And no one ever said I just ate one fig.